 - Emotional distress

 These are only a few of the various losses you could be awarded in your mesothelioma claim.
 Your lawyer will closely review all of the ways your life has been negatively impacted and may continue to be in the future, to calculate the value of your lawsuit.

 Fault for Injuries Caused by Defective Products

 Before a product can reach consumers, it needs to go through a lengthy design, manufacturing, and distribution process.
 That means there are many individuals and entities handling the product before it got to you.
 And each of them could have played a part in facilitating your injuries depending on the details of your case.
 Some of the different parties at fault for defective products claims include:

 - Product distributors

 - Safety inspectors

 The thought of going to court may leave you feeling weary.
-But with an experienced Georgia defective product lawyer at Monge & Associates by your side, you can rest easier knowing a team of legal professionals are fighting for the compensation you deserve.
+But with our experienced defective product lawyers at Monge & Associates by your side, you can rest easier knowing a team of legal professionals is fighting for the compensation you deserve.

 Our firm is proud to offer free consultations to injury victims, contact us today.